-The purpose of Step 7 is to collect Payroll Taxes and Workers' Compensation information for the contracted provider's attendant, non-attendant, administrative, and central office staff.
+The purpose of Step 7 is to collect Payroll Taxes and Workers' Compensation information for the contracted provider's non-administrative, administrative, and central office staff.

 HHSC PFD uses this information to determine the contracted provider's Payroll Taxes and Workers' Compensation expenses.
 Expenses are used in the report reconciliation process to determine rate-setting calculations.